Pedro Gonçalves: 2021–22: Second Taça da Liga

-2022–23: Regained form
+2022–25: Primeira Liga's top assist provider and consecutive league titles

 Gonçalves started the season by scoring in a 3–3 away draw to Braga on 7 August, followed by a brace against Rio Ave a week later.
 He quickly regained his form from last season, scoring three goals and providing three assists in September, despite his team poor run of form, sometimes filling as a number 8, when his teammates were sidelined with an injury.

+On 16 March 2023, he scored an equalizer from almost half-way pitch in a 1–1 away draw against Arsenal, with his team progressing to the UEFA Europa League quarter-finals, beating by penalty shootout after a 3–3 aggregate score in London.
+Gonçalves' goal was later considered the Best Goal of the 2022–23 edition of the competition.
+He ended the season as the club's top scorer with 20 goals, and the Primeira Liga's top assist provider with 11 assists in total.

+Ahead of the 2023–24 season, Sporting handed Gonçalves the number 8 shirt, who had previously belonged to Matheus Nunes and Bruno Fernandes.
+Sporting also acquired 40 of the 50% of Gonçalves' economic still held by Famalicão, for a fee of €7.7 million.
+On 19 December, he closed the 2–0 league victory at home to rivals Porto, netting his first goal against the opposition and as a result allowing his side to overtake rivals Benfica at the top of the Primeira Liga table.
+Over the following months, Gonçalves formed an attacking trio with Francisco Trincão and striker Viktor Gyökeres, that led Sporting mathematically securing their 20th Primeira Liga title, following Benfica's defeat to Famalicão on 5 May, with Gonçalves registering 12 assists, finishing as the league's top assist provider for the second consecutive season.

+The following season, he spent most of the season injured, only playing eight league matches, however, on 17 May, he scored Sporting's first goal in a 2–0 victory over Vitória de Guimarães as Sporting won the league for the second consecutive season, their first time in 71 years; this was Gonçalves' third Primeira League title.
+On 25 May, Gonçalves helped Sporting win the Taça de Portugal final against Benfica, by the score of 3–1, winning their first domestic double since the 2001–02 season.

 International career

 Youth

 Gonçalves began his international career with under-18 level in 2016.
-In March 2018, he was called up to the under-20 level to play two friendlies, against the Germany and England.
+In March 2018, he was called up to the under-20 level to play two friendlies, against Germany and England.

 He earned his first cap for Portugal at under-21 level on 4 September 2020, in a 4–0 win in Cyprus for the 2021 UEFA European Championship qualifiers.
 On 13 October, in another away fixture for the same competition, he scored twice against Gibraltar in a 3–0 away victory.

 On 15 March 2021, Gonçalves was selected by Rui Jorge for his 2021 UEFA European Under-21 Championship squad.